-It’s a tricky balance to achieve, a wedding to suit the wants and whims (and financial sustainability) of the Bride and Groom, and one that their guests will talk about for years.
+It’s a tricky balance to achieve, a wedding to suit the wants and whims (and financial sustainability) of the Bride and Groom (or Bride and Bride/Groom and Groom), and one that their guests will talk about for years.

-First, WHY?
 Why do you want to know what guests like at a wedding?
-Isn’t this ‘MY BIG DAY’!
+Isn’t this ‘YOUR’ Big Day?

-So what does little-old-me think…?
-I think that (while constrained by your budget) you should make your guests’ comfort and enjoyment one of the main priorities.
-Everyone has different priorities, and different levels of guest comfort v budget and preference, but these are my opinions.
+– While constrained by your budget, you should make your guests’ comfort and enjoyment one of the main priorities.
+Everyone has different priorities, and different levels of guest comfort v your budget and preference, but these are my opinions.
 I personally think that it’s tacky to spend a fortune on yourself and then skimp on your guests’ comfort.
 If I had to choose between buying enough bubbles for my guests to enjoy for toasting, and having my hair and make-up done, I’d choose the Champers.

 What does that mean?